omegat-org/omegat/release/readme.txt

 [ Question: what difference comparing with Linux? ]

-Using Java Web Start for installing OmegaT (all plateforms)
+Using Java Web Start for installing OmegaT (all platforms)
 -----------------------------------------------------------

 If you have already Java installed on your system, one way to install OmegaT is to use Java Web Start.